 You ever smell the aroma of a dinner getting made and then when it’s plated in front of you and you take that first bite… it’s exactly as it smells?
 Amazing.
 Well this Creamy Chicken Madeira is one of those meals. #Droolworthy

-I was thinking of a rich, flavorful sauce to coat the savory chicken tenders I pan-fried and seasoned with Italian Seasonings.
+I was thinking of a rich, flavorful sauce to coat the chicken I pan-fried and seasoned with some Italian Seasonings.
 This classic combination of aromatic herbs is an equal mix of usually thyme, oregano, basil and marjoram and the use of homemade chicken stock makes it just all the better.

 I made this with steamed broccoli that had lemon zest tossed in and steamed rice, which takes 20 minutes to cook so plan accordingly.

-- flour to coat
+- 1/4 cup flour

-- salt and freshly cracked black pepper
+- 1/2 tsp black pepper

-- 1 to 2 tsp Italian seasoning
+- 2 tsp Italian seasoning

-- 3 tbsp butter
+- 4 tbsp butter (separated)

 - 1 tbsp olive oil

-- 1/2 cup chopped shallots
+- 1/2 cup shallots, minced

 - 1/2 cup chicken stock

-- 1/2 cup Paul Masson Madeira
+- 1/2 cup Madeira

 - 1/2 cup heavy cream

 - If chicken is large, slice each breast horizontal for 2 cutlets per breast.
 Season both sides with kosher salt, black pepper and Italian seasoning.
 Dust each side with flour.
 Set aside.

 - In a large skillet over medium high heat add 2 tablespoons of the butter and the oil.
 Sauté for several minutes on each side until golden brown and crispy (internal temp should be 165°F).

 - Remove from pan and drain on a paper towel on a plate - keep warm, covered with aluminum foil.